Austria: Coalition negotiations between ÖVP, SPÖ and Neos apparently failed

 In Austria, coalition negotiations between the ÖVP, SPÖ and Neos failed.
-The Liberals no longer want to negotiate a three-party coalition with the Conservatives and the Social Democrats, as several Austrian media outlets unanimously report.
-The Neos have invited people to a press conference with party leader Beate Meinl-Reisinger at short notice at 10:30 a.m.
+The Liberals no longer want to negotiate a three-party coalition with the Conservatives and the Social Democrats, as party leader Beate Meinl-Reisinger announced.
+The talks will not be continued in the role of a future government partner.
+She informed her negotiating partners Karl Nehammer (ÖVP), Andreas Babler (SPÖ) and Federal President Alexander Van der Bellen about this in the morning.

-There had been a bad mood among the Neos for some time, he reports standard.
-Critics have repeatedly complained that there were no major reforms in the negotiations, but rather too many small details.
-According to reports, the talks failed primarily because of the Liberals’ demand for pension reform The press.
-The SPÖ said that the Neos wanted to increase the statutory retirement age to 67, which the Social Democrats rejected.
+Governing is not an end in itself, said Meinl-Reisinger at a press conference called at short notice.
+She particularly addressed the poor economic situation and called for reforms.
+The Liberals have long said that “Austria will have to save money”.
+Past governments have left a massive hole in the budget.
+In the National Council election in September, the population spoke out against “business as usual,” said the Neos boss.

+Because of the austerity constraints, we went into the coalition negotiations “knowing that one arm was tied behind our backs,” said Meinl-Reisinger.
+We must ensure that competitiveness and prosperity in the country increase again.
+Austria is in an economic crisis and at the same time has to make strict austerity measures in order to meet the EU criteria for financial stability.
+The balance between austerity and measures that stimulate the economy is considered the main task of a new government.

 #Austria #Coalition #negotiations #ÖVP #SPÖ #Neos #apparently #failed

-Note: Correction: An earlier version of this article incorrectly stated that the retirement age in Austria was 67.
-In fact, it is 65 years for men, and from 2033 also for women.
-We apologize for the error.